What is Investment Bank? | Definition, Working, Pros and Cons

 How does it work?

-An Investment bank is a financial institution that intermediate large financial transactions for the corporate, capital market, and governments.
+An Investment bank is an institution that intermediates large financial transactions for the corporate, capital market, and governments.
 Unlike other small banks, investment banks do transactions in millions and billions.
-These types of banks usually help big corporations with mergers, acquisitions, capital raises, and other advisory services.
-In short, Investment banks are a type of financial institution for the capital market.
+These types of banks help big corporations with mergers, acquisitions, capital raises, and other advisory services.
+In short, Investment banks are a financial institution for the capital market.

-In the USA topmost investment banks are City Group, J.P Morgan Chase, Morgan Stanley, Goldman Sachs, and Bank of America Merrill Lynch.
+The USA’s topmost investment banks are City Group, J.P Morgan Chase, Morgan Stanley, Goldman Sachs, and Bank of America Merrill Lynch.
 Most big business-related financial transactions are done through these banks.
-Often large companies use these banks for selling their bonds and IPOs.
+Often large companies use these banks to sell their bonds and IPOs.
 These banks also manage trillions of dollars worth of financial assets.
-Contrary to commercial banks, investment banks take more risk and generally gain more profit.
+Contrary to commercial banks, investment banks take more risks and gain more profit.

-Unlike a commercial bank, Investment banks never accept deposits from common citizens.
+Unlike commercial banks, Investment banks never accept deposits from common citizens.
 They also do not provide small loans to anyone.
-However, the government can use them to give loans to other institutions or governments.
-Investment banks only deal with high net worth individuals and large corporations.
+However, the government can use them to give other institutions or governments loans.
+Investment banks only deal with high-net-worth individuals and large corporations.
 These banks do not follow the regulation of any central bank.
 Instead, these banks work closely with the nation’s security agency.

 Advantages of Investment Banks

 Investment banks control lots of capital.
-For this reason, these banks can finance big projects like a dam, railroad, etc. Without the support of investment banks, large infrastructural projects are not possible.
+For this reason, these banks can finance big projects like a dam, railroads, etc. Without the support of investment banks, large infrastructural projects are not possible.
 These banks contribute a lot to the nation’s economy.
 Thanks to the investment of these banks, major businesses can flourish well.
-These banks also work as a mediator between large corporations and make big business deals possible.
+These banks also mediate between large corporations and make big business deals possible.
 The security infrastructure of investment banks is very tight.
 Hence, we don’t see any major corruption or fraud in these banks.

 Disadvantages of Investment Banks